hizzle-co/noptin/readme.txt

 = 1.4.6 - 2021-04-02 =
 * WPML Noptin settings translations not loaded - FIXED
+* Confirmation URLs show 404 error when using Polylang - FIXED

 = 1.4.5 - 2021-04-02 =
 * Fix automatic "new post notifications" do not work if the new post is a duplicate of an earlier post.